Bacterial Vaginosis treatment pills organized in 3 rows of 4 on a pink surface

 How to treat BV

-Before treating bacterial vaginosis, doctors usually diagnose by asking questions about medical history, and previous vaginal infections.
+Before treating bacterial vaginosis, your healthcare provider usually diagnose by asking questions about medical history, and previous vaginal infections.
 They also perform a pelvic exam, visually examining the vagina for signs of infection and inserting two fingers into the vagina while pressing on the abdomen with the other hand, to check the pelvic organs for signs that may indicate disease.

-In treating bacterial vaginosis, doctors may prescribe one of the following medications:
+In treating bacterial vaginosis, providers may prescribe one of the following medications:

 • Metronidazole (Flagyl, Metrogel-Vaginal).
 It may be taken as a pill by mouth (orally).
 It’s also available as a topical gel inserted into the vagina.
 To reduce the risk of stomach upset, abdominal pain, or nausea while using metronidazole, avoid alcohol during treatment.